Zack Loveday: Relationships with Theresa McQueen and Sonia Albright

 Writers created Zack's first romance alongside long-standing character Theresa McQueen (Jorgie Porter), having shown an attraction to her during his debut episode.
 Zack invites Theresa to his eighteenth birthday party and they share a kiss.
 Theresa later annoys Sonia by stealing from her place of work and letting her take the blame.
 When her family need money, Theresa secretly accepts a nude modelling job and lies to Zack.
 Sonia learns the truth and confronts Theresa over her lies.
 But when Theresa's photographer lauds raunchy photographs over her, Sonia decides to help out by stealing the pictures for Theresa.
 Zack becomes concerned that his relationship with Theresa is solely about sex.
 Sonia tries to convince Zack that Theresa is using him.
 Zack then decides he wants a serious relationship with her and declares his love to a shocked Theresa.

 The show soon planned a break-up for the two characters.
 They played Zack being unfaithful with family friend Joanne Cardsley (Rachel Leskovac) and Theresa catches them together.
 Boachie branded his character "devastated" to have been caught with Joanne.
 Zack had never wanted to be the type of man who cheated on their partner.
 So "he really does want to make it work with her, but his apologies get him no where."
 Theresa then threatens to tell everyone that he has slept with Joanne.

 Writers devised a surprise storyline in which Sonia would develop romantic feelings for despite posing as his sister.
 When Zack tells her that he hopes to find a girlfriend with a similar personality, she kisses Zack.
 He is horrified by her actions and she if forced to reveal that she has been lying about her identity.
 Zack is upset by the lengths Sonia has gone to in order to deceive his family and vows to reveal her secret to Simone and Louis.
-Sonia's sister Jade Albright (Kassius Nelson) collapses, Zack supports her and delays telling the truth.
+When Sonia's sister Jade Albright (Kassius Nelson) collapses, Zack supports her and delays telling the truth.
 He later kisses Sonia suggesting he has feelings for her too.
 Boachie believed that his character's "heart lies" with Sonia.
 He viewed the split with Theresa as an ideal opportunity for the show to explore a romance between Zack and Sonia.
 But the fact that his parents' still believe she is his daughter, the relationship had to remain secret.
 Boachie added "I think Zack just needs to follow his heart and stop getting confused with all these different women, but ultimately he just wants love.
 He wants a strong relationship like his parents Louis and Simone have."
 The actor later reflected on the relationship, stating that Zack would have never viewed Sonia romantically if they were related.
 He added "things changed big time" when he learned the truth.